Highly Capable

 Post-Screener

-• The CogAT Post-Screener is administered to those students who performed in the top ~10% of their student group on the CogAt Screener.
+• The CogAT Post-Screener is administered to those students who passed the CogAt Screener.

-• The district's Highly Capable Multidisciplinary Selection Committee reviews data for all 2nd and 4th grade and referred students who took the Post-Screener.
+• The district's Highly Capable Multidisciplinary Placement Committee reviews data for all 2nd and 4th grade and referred students who took the Post-Screener.

 • The committee determines highly capable eligibility.